aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-5.md

 Nevermind.
 Found source of problem.
 Still got 60 Hz hum on the comparator.
 Going to try throwing a decoupling cap on the Vcc-Gnd pins.

+UPDATE: Tuesday February 18 2014 2000:

+I've tried adding shunt resistors in a bid to reduce the input impedance on the comparator.
+I read that uber-high input impedance isn't always a good thing, since it is more susceptable to noise.
+However, this didn't help; if anything, the performance actually seemed to worsen slightly.
+It's probably just my imagination though.
+It's not noticable enough to really stand out.

+I also read that this is apparently a rather common problem --output of a comparator "bouncing" like this-- and that the solution is hysteresis.
+I'm going to look into adding hysteresis and see if that solves the problem.